HistoryThe Beginnings of Belgium

 Four months later, Leterme submitted his resignation over the broad-based government's failure to reach an agreement on increased regional autonomy.
 The king, however, rejected it and called for further negotiations on autonomy.
 Accusations of government meddling in a court case concerning the sale of the Belgian operations of Fortis, a troubled bank and Belgium's largest private sector employer, led to the government's resignation in December.
 The same five parties subsequently re-formed a government, with Flemish Christian Democrat Herman Van Rompuy as prime minister.
 When Van Rompuy resigned (Nov., 2009) to become president of the European Union's European Council, Leterme succeeded him as prime minister.

 Language-community-related issues led to the collapse of the coalition in Apr., 2010.
 The June elections resulted in a narrow victory for the separatist New Flemish Alliance, but it only won slightly more than one sixth of the lower-house seats.
 The formation of a new government became an even more prolonged affair than in 2007–8, continuing until Dec., 2011, when Flemish and French Socialist, Christian Democrat, and Liberal parties formed a six-party government with French Socialist Elio Di Rupo as prime minister.
+In July, 2013, the king abdicated and was succeeded by his son Philippe.

 More on Belgium History from Fact Monster: